-OECD gives guidance in their integrity framework report on the benefits of different sorts of delivery structures for major government infrastructure projects.
-Again, from their OECD (2016) report, p180:
+OECD also gives guidance in their integrity framework on the benefits of different sorts of delivery structures for major government infrastructure projects.
+From the OECD (2016) report, p180:

 Decisions on how to deliver infrastructure projects involve a close assessment and careful balancing between risk allocation and value for money. the choice of a delivery modality is often criticised for being based on habit rather than on project and market characteristics.
 Some 15 OECD countries responding to the survey (54%) do not have a specific entity in charge of developing policies for infrastructure projects, including choosing delivery modes. this could hinder the application of a consistent methodology in choosing delivery modes for infrastructure projects.
 Some 13 OECD countries (46%) have a dedicated entity (or entities) for developing policies for infrastructure projects. these entities are mostly dedicated units in central government.
 Greece has put in place a dedicated sectoral unit.
 In Denmark, the central purchasing body is in charge of developing policies for infrastructure projects.’

 Example: Australia.
 The 2016 analysis by the Hertie School of Governance in Germany quotes the positive experience of Australia, who set up ‘Infrastructure Australia’ as a cross government agency to better coordinate government infrastructure planning (p46).

 1.7 Carrying out analyses of regulatory impact

 The World Economic Forum has many good observations about how nations can strengthen themselves by way of policy measures in the infrastructure sector.
 Below, in an example from Mexico, is a policy-maker’s approach to different ways of controlling corruption in permits and licenses (WEF, 2017).